 • The ISBN for the eBook with MyMathLab access is 978-0137560103.

-Math 152 covers Chapters 5, 6, 8, 10, and 11 of the textbook, and a packet of materials on complex numbers that will be distributed near the end of the semester.
+Math 152 covers parts of Chapters 5, 6, 8, 10, 11 and 18 of the textbook.
 The course sets the following learning goals for each student:

 • To use integrals to find volumes, arc lengths, and surfaces of revolution.